Miracle Mile Shops: Features

-The mall was built out in a 1.2 mile-long, circular floorplan.
+The mall is laid out in a circular floor plan measuring 1.2 mi.
 It includes 475000 sqft of space, and opened with 130 stores and 14 restaurants.
-Notable retailers included Aveda, Clinique, Hugo Boss, Sephora, Tommy Bahama, and Z Gallerie.
-Desert Passage marked the Las Vegas debut for many tenants, including Build-A-Bear Workshop.
-The mall has 170 tenants as of 2023.
+Notable early retailers included Aveda, Clinique, Hugo Boss, Sephora, Tommy Bahama, and Z Gallerie.
+Desert Passage marked the Las Vegas debut for several tenants, including Build-A-Bear Workshop.
+As of 2023, the mall had 170 tenants.

 Desert Passage was designed by RTKL Associates.
-The mall featured sky painted ceilings and more than 100 lamps custom-made in Morocco.
-To maintain the Arabian theme, tenants were restricted from having oversized display windows, and signage was required to be discreet.
-Individualized storefronts were allowed once the mall transitioned into Miracle Mile Shops, although portions of the Arabian theme were left in place and remain as of 2023.
+Its original Arabian-themed design included sky-painted ceilings, more than 100 lamps custom-made in Morocco, and tenant restrictions on oversized display windows and prominent signage.
+Individualized storefronts were allowed after the mall transitioned into Miracle Mile Shops, although portions of the Arabian theme remain in place as of 2023.

-Upon the mall's opening, restaurant tenants included Commander's Palace, which originated in New Orleans.
-The mall also featured a branch of New York's Blue Note Jazz Club, marking only the second U.S. location.
-The venue offered seating for 500 people, and also included the 150-seat Blue Note Cafe.
-The club operated at Desert Passage until 2003, while Commander's Palace closed four years later.
-Other notable tenants have included Tipsy Robot, which opened in 2017 and features robot bartenders.
+Upon the mall's opening, restaurant and entertainment tenants included Commander's Palace, which originated in New Orleans, and a branch of New York's Blue Note Jazz Club, marking only the second U.S. location.
+The Blue Note venue seated 500 people and included the 150-seat Blue Note Cafe.
+The club operated until 2003, while Commander's Palace closed in 2007.
+Later notable tenants included Tipsy Robot, which opened in 2017 and features robot bartenders.